microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 the Module is located.
 This include file always includes the DMF core include files as well as the Library include file for the Library it depends on.
-Since every Library is a superset of all the Libraries it depends on, the Client need only include the name of a single Library:
+Since every Library is a superset of all the Libraries it depends on, Clients need only include the name of a single Library:
 ```
 // DMF and this Module's Library specific definitions.
 //